ben-xo/dir2cast/README.txt

 * dir2cast will automatically use the ID3 fields from your MP3s for the Author, Title, etc. ID3v2 is supported.
 (Uses bundled getID3 lib).

+* The generated feed is cached (in the supplied 'temp' folder, or anywhere else that you want) and only updated if something in the directory changes.

-* Almost-full support for iTunes podcast tags. (per-item keywords and 'explicit' are not supported).
+* Almost-full support for iTunes podcast tags.
+(Not supported: block, explicit, new-feed-url, per-item keywords).

 * iTunes 'image' supported: just drop a file called itunes_image.jpg in the same folder as your MP3s.